 Editor layout refers to the position, size and stack of panels in Cocos Creator editor window.

-Select the Layout menu from the main menu and you can choose the most suitable editor panel layout from the pre-set ones for your current project.
+Layout menu from the main menu and you can choose the most suitable editor panel layout from the pre-set ones for your current project.
 You can adjust the position and size of each panel on the basis of the pre-set layout.
 Alterations to the layout will be auto-saved to the

 local/layout.windows.json file in the project folder.